AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

         You can use [this](https://github.com/glacier-modding/G2WwiseDataTool) tool to create them for the game.
     - Wavs/Wems - These terms will also be used synonymously.
 The game uses the wems for WWEM and WWES (functionally, the same file type, that being a wem.
 WWES is used in H3 for dialogue).
 Wems are generated from wavs using Wwise.
-- LINE - A file that contains a CRC32 hash of a
+- LINE - A file that contains a CRC32 hash of a text string e.g. `UI_LOCATION_PARIS_COUNTRY`.